sipart/sipart.github.io/core_on_a_page.md

 00—Selector
 * for example, AFI 49, area ID 1, loopback 192.168.1.1 would be `49.0001.1921.6800.1001.00`

-# Configure internal BGP (iBGP full mesh or route reflection – two route reflectors is ideal)
+# Configure the internal BGP (iBGP full mesh or route reflection – two route reflectors is ideal)
 * For full mesh set `type` and `local-address` and `family` and all `neighbor`(s) + optionally (recommended) an `authentication-key`
 * For a route reflector set all the above BUT for RR clients with just the one (or more) route reflectors as neighbors and then on the reflectors set the `cluster` (which is the same as the local address) with all the other non-route reflector neighbors.

-Configure global Class of Service
+# Configure the Class of Service
 * Firewall filters
 * Policers
 * Classifiers